miyamuko/xl-alexandria/reference/xl-alexandria.md

 overridden by the keyword arguments.

 Before each of the original values is set into the new hash-table, `KEY` is invoked on the value.
-As `KEY` defaults to CL:`IDENTITY`, a shallow copy is returned by default.
+As `KEY` defaults to `IDENTITY`, a shallow copy is returned by default.